osa1/tiny/ARCHITECTURE.md

 `term_input` does not use `terminfo`.
 Instead it has hard-coded byte sequences for xterm key events.
 Most terminals I tried use xterm byte sequences so this is mostly fine.
-However we've seen one case where a recent version of xterm updated one of its byte sequences, causing tiny to not work properly, see #295.
+However we've seen a case where a recent version of xterm updated one of its byte sequences, causing tiny to not work properly, see #295.

 For efficiently mapping bytes read from stdin to key events `term_input`